aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 - This operation MUST convert the attribute value of the associated field to a sequence of bytes, as per [attribute serialization](../dynamodb-encryption-client/ddb-attribute-serialization.md).
-- The serialized form MUST be augmented as per [partition beacon encoding](#partition-beacon-encoding).
+- The serialized form MUST be augmented as per [beacon partition encoding](#partition-beacon-encoding).
 - This operation MUST return the [basicHash](#basichash) of the resulting bytes and the configured [beacon length](#beacon-length).
 - The returned
   [AttributeValue](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_AttributeValue.html)
   MUST be type "S" String.

-#### Partition Beacon Encoding
+#### Beacon Partition Encoding

-Partition Beacon Encoding converts a sequence of bytes into a possibly different sequence of bytes.
+Beacon Partition Encoding converts a sequence of bytes into a possibly different sequence of bytes.

 To calculate the [partition number](search-config.md#partitionnumber) for this beacon by calculating `X % N` where `X` is the partition specified and `N` is the [number of partitions](#beacon-constraint) specified for the beacon.